raml-org/webapi-parser/docs/migration-guide-datatype-expansion.md

 ```

 ### Explanation
-Now considering the input (`input.raml`) let's describe contents of `index.js` line-by-line.
+Considering the input (`input.raml`), let's review `index.js` line-by-line.

-First all the necessary modules are imported.
+All the necessary modules are imported.
 This includes `webapi-parser` namespace `WebApiParser` which contains most of the lib's public API:
 ```js
 const wap = require('webapi-parser').WebApiParser
 const path = require('path')